Chart Color Schemes

 Population growth drivers in Pascoe Vale South are above average based on AreaSearch's ranking of recent, and medium to long-term trends

-The population of the Pascoe Vale South statistical area (Lv2) is estimated to be around 11,111 as of November 2025.
-This reflects an increase of 577 people since the 2021 Census, which reported a population of 10,534.
-The change is inferred from AreaSearch's estimate of the resident population at 11,083 in June 2024, based on examination of the latest ERP data release by the ABS, and an additional 52 validated new addresses since the Census date.
-This level of population results in a density ratio of 3,654 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
-The primary driver for this area's population growth was overseas migration, contributing approximately 79.0% of overall population gains during recent periods.
+As of February 2026, the estimated population of the suburb of Pascoe Vale South is around 11,115.
+This reflects an increase of 581 people since the 2021 Census, which reported a population of 10,534.
+The current population estimate is based on AreaSearch's validation of new addresses and examination of ABS's latest ERP data release from June 2024, showing a resident population of 11,084 with an additional 57 validated new addresses since the Census date.
+This results in a population density ratio of 3,656 persons per square kilometer, placing Pascoe Vale South in the upper quartile relative to national locations assessed by AreaSearch.
+The primary driver for this growth was overseas migration contributing approximately 79.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch utilises the VIC State Government's Regional/LGA projections released in 2023, adjusted using a method of weighted aggregation of population growth from LGA to SA2 levels.
-Growth rates by age group are applied across all areas for years 2032 to 2041.
-Considering these projected demographic shifts, the Pascoe Vale South (SA2) is forecasted to experience significant population increase in the top quartile of national statistical areas, with an expected growth of 4,091 persons by 2041 based on aggregated SA2-level projections, reflecting a total increase of 36.0% over the 17 years.
+For projections until 2041, AreaSearch is adopting ABS/Geoscience Australia's projections released in 2024 with a base year of 2022 for each SA2 area.
+For areas not covered by this data, AreaSearch utilises the VIC State Government's Regional/LGA projections from 2023, adjusted using weighted aggregation methods to SA2 levels.
+Considering these projections, Pascoe Vale South is forecasted to experience a significant population increase in the top quartile of national statistical areas, with an expected growth of 4,104 persons by 2041, reflecting a total increase of 36.6% over the 17-year period.

 Frequently Asked Questions - Population